binod1023/My-Introduction-/README.md

 I completed some of these projects as part of TripleTen(Practicum) Bootcamp and rest I did as my personal projects.
 The projects are on:

-Data Analysis of Marketing Advertisement Investment of Retail Store
+  -Data Analysis of Marketing Advertisement Investment of Retail Store

-Statistical Analysis of Two Telephone Plans
+  -Statistical Analysis of Two Telephone Plans

-Data Analysis of Resturant Establiment in LA region
+  -Data Analysis of Resturant Establiment in LA region

-Data Cleansing of Housing Data
+  -Data Cleansing of Housing Data

-Data Analysis of Covid-19
+  -Data Analysis of Covid-19

 - I consider data analysis learning journey is a continuous process.
 - 📫 How to reach me ...